-The market is just a short walk from our downtown Charleston hotel … in fact, we’re so close you can even catch a glimpse of it from the rooftop terrace.
+The market is just a short walk from Andrew Pinckney Inn … in fact; we’re so close you can even catch a glimpse of it from the rooftop terrace.

 If you’re looking to learn more before you set out to experience everything Charleston City Market has to offer, take a quick look below for more information everything you need to know about visiting the market.

-If you can’t wait to get here and are ready to reserve your downtown Charleston hotel room today, click below to reserve your room at Andrew Pinckney Inn.Book Now
+If you can’t wait to get here and are ready to reserve your Historic Charleston hotel, click below to reserve your room at Andrew Pinckney Inn today.Book Now

 Charleston City Market History